Colonoscopy in Melbourne

 Colonoscopy is currently the best way of detecting and the only means of removing polyps from the bowel.

-Conditions Treated
+Conditions Treated With Colonoscopy

-Colonoscopy is also used to treat certain conditions, preventing the need for surgery.
-Polyps can be removed through the colonoscope, biopsies can be taken, and bleeding can be stopped or prevented.Bowel cancer usually starts from a bowel polyp.
+Colonoscopy is used to treat certain conditions, preventing the need for surgery.
+Polyps can be removed through the colonoscope, biopsies can be taken, and bleeding can be stopped or prevented.
+Bowel cancer usually starts from a bowel polyp.
 Bowel polyps are small growths on the lining of the bowel wall.
 They are common, especially as we age.
 Polyps are usually non-cancerous.
 However, some have the potential to develop into bowel cancer in the future.

-Colonoscopy Procedure Overview
+Colonoscopy Procedure Melbourne

 After a light anaesthetic is given, a small camera is inserted with images viewed on a video screen – a far more accurate method than x-ray for detecting polyps, inflammation, or early cancer.